vibrains/WPSeed/README.md

 **Version:** 0.14.2

-## What is WPSeed?
+## What is wpseed?
-WPSeed is a WordPress starter theme following the intention of being able to skip the time-consuming first steps when creating a new theme.
-WPSeed uses a variety of pre-built objects that allow kickstarting any kind of theme.
+wpseed is a WordPress starter theme following the intention of being able to skip the time-consuming first steps when creating a new theme. wpseed uses a variety of pre-built objects that allow kickstarting any kind of theme.
 These objects consist of:
 * basic templates
 * basic html/scss structure
 * html/scss/javascript presets and essential functions